Interference Networks with No CSIT: Impact of Topology: Introduction

 Channel state information (CSI) plays a central role in the design of physical layer interference management strategies for wireless networks.
 As a result, training-based channel estimation techniques (i.e. transmission of known training symbols or ``pilots'') are commonly used in today's wireless networks to estimate the channel parameters at the receivers and then to propagate the estimates to other nodes in the network via feedback links.
 However, as wireless networks grow in size and mobility increases, the availability of channel state information at the transmitters (CSIT) becomes a challenging task to accomplish.

 Consequently, there has been a growing interest in understanding how the lack of CSI would have an impact on fundamental limits of interference management in wireless networks.
-In particular, in the context of interference channels, various settings for CSIT have been studied in the literature, such as no CSIT (e.g., \cite{zchannel,huang,vaze_no_csit}), local CSIT (e.g., \cite{localview,localview2,localisit}) and delayed CSIT (e.g., \cite{maleki,abdoli,vaze}).

-In this work, we focus on the impact of knowledge about network topology on interference management in $K$-user interference networks.
-We consider an interference network consisting of $K$ transmitters and $K$ receivers, where each transmitter intends to deliver a message to its corresponding receiver.
+In this work, we focus on the case that channel state information at each node is limited to only a coarse knowledge about network topology.
+In particular, we consider an interference network consisting of $K$ transmitters and $K$ receivers, where each transmitter intends to deliver a message to its corresponding receiver.
 In order to model propagation path loss and interference topology, the network is considered to be partially connected (in which ``weak channels'' are removed by setting their channel gains to zero), and the network topology is represented by the adjacency matrix of the network connectivity graph.
-Similar partial connectivity models have been studied in \cite{vvv,gastpar,hong}.
-However, in this work, we assume that all nodes are aware of network topology, i.e. the adjacency matrix of the network graph, but beyond that, the transmitters have no information about the actual values of the channel gains in the network (i.e., no-CSIT beyond knowing the topology).
+In this work, we assume that all nodes are aware of network topology, i.e. the adjacency matrix of the network graph, but beyond that, the transmitters have no information about the actual values of the channel gains in the network (i.e., no-CSIT beyond knowing the topology).
 This is partially motivated by the fact the network connectivity often changes at a much slower pace than the channel gains, hence it is plausible to acquire them at the transmitters.
 In this setting, the goal is to understand the limits at which the knowledge about network topology can be utilized to manage the interference.